Early 18th C, Elm or Cypress, Henan. Rare congratulation plaque for a famous Qing township drinking ceremony winning

 This plaque is no ordinary plaque, the kind done to advertise the establishment of a business.
-It was commissioned by a village or province in China long ago to laud its ruler, a feudal lord, returning from a victorious military campaign.
-The plaque honors him, evoking the “Rite of Yinzhi”( meaning “drinking celebration”), a rite dating to Zhou dynasty (1046-256B.C.) when a duke of Zhou defeated Duke Yin of the neighboring state of Qi.
+It was commissioned by a township or province in China long ago to laud its ruler, a feudal lord, returning from a victorious military campaign.
+The plaque honors him, evoking the “Rite of Yinzhi”( meaning “drinking celebration”), a rite dating to Zhou Dynasty (1046-256B.C.) when a duke of Zhou defeated Duke Yin of the neighboring state of Qi.
 On his return, the lord ordered a drinking celebration for the township.
 First, he had a celebratory drink of wine in the ancestral temple by himself; then he had his accomplishments and victory recorded in temple tablets, to be followed by having his subjects joining him in a drinking celebration and participating in ceremonies rewarding those deserving.
 This is called ‘Yinzhi’.